actionhero/www.actionherojs.com/tutorials/plugins.md

 | - package.json
 ```

-To create a plugin, create a project with the above structure via `actionhero generate plugin`.
-Note that `actionhero` should be a `peerDependnacy` within your plugin, with the proper version.
+To create a plugin, create a project with the above structure via `Actionhero generate plugin`.
+Note that `Actionhero` should be a `peerDependnacy` within your plugin, with the proper version.

-This structure will allow elements to be loaded into ActionHero (we search `/actions` for actions, `/tasks` for tasks, etc)
+This structure will allow elements to be loaded into Actionhero (we search `/actions` for actions, `/tasks` for tasks, etc)

-When developing your plugin locally, you can load it into an existing ActionHero project to test it out.
+When developing your plugin locally, you can load it into an existing Actionhero project to test it out.

-To include your plugin in an actionHero project, add it to `config/plugins.js`
+To include your plugin in an Actionhero project, add it to `config/plugins.js`

 ```js
 // If you want to use plugins in your application, include them here: